Noelle Quinn: Professional career

 Quinn was drafted by the Minnesota Lynx in the first round of the 2007 WNBA draft.
 As a rookie she got off to a slow start before stepping into the point guard role when Lindsey Harding was injured in July, 2007.
 Quinn finished strong, setting a franchise record with 14 assists on August 19, the season finale.
 She finished the season averaging 2.8 points and 4.4 assists per game.
 Her 148 assists for the 2007 season, tied a club record that was held by Teresa Edwards.

+In the 2009-10 WNBA off-season, Quinn played in Israel for Elitzur Ramla.

 During a 12-year WNBA career, Quinn played for the Minnesota Lynx, Los Angeles Sparks, Washington Mystics, Phoenix Mercury, and Seattle Storm.
 She was a 6'0" combo guard who averaged 4.8 points per game and 2.3 assists per game for her career.
-In 2018, she won a WNBA championship with the Seattle Storm.
+With the Storm, she won the 2018 WNBA Championship.